alexandermichels/alexandermichels.github.io/_projects/AccessibilityHealth.md

 # github: https://github.com/cybergis/COVID-19AccessibilityNotebook
 ---

 Spatial Accessibility helps to quantify the disparities in access to critical goods and services across space.
-In the context of healthcare, those inequities have real-word consequences for the health and lives of people.
+In the context of healthcare, those disparities have real-word consequences for the health and lives of people.

 <div class="row" style="text-align: center;">
     <div class="col-sm mt-3 mt-md-0">